 Where I Found It.
-I found this beer at City Beer Store in San Francisco, CA.
+City Beer Store in San Francisco, CA.

 Serving Type.
-I poured the contents of a 355 ml (12 oz.) bottle into a pint glass.
+Poured a 330ml bottle into a glass.

 Rating.
 My ratings below are on a five point scale with five being the best score.

 The following caption is found on the back of the beer bottles of Real Ginger Brew:

 Fresh ginger roots aded to the brewkettle create and intriguing balance of ginger-spicy, sweet-malty and hoppy-dry flavors and aromas.